 So out of all the inexpensive covers out there, we like the Joy Walker Waterproof Backpack Rain Cover.

-It features a two-way crossed buckle strap to hold it secure around your backpack.
-It comes in 15 to 90 liter sizes.
+It features a two-way crossed buckle strap to hold it securely around your backpack.
+It comes in 15 to 90-liter sizes.

 You can choose from 11 different fun colors.
 And it packs up into a bag smaller than two cell phones!
-Guaranteed with full refund if cover rips which makes this purchase all the more worthy.
+Guaranteed with a full refund if the cover rips which makes this purchase all the more worthwhile.

 CONS: The biggest challenge with this will be that it doesn’t have the ability to adjust for shoulder and waist straps.
-In a heavy rain you are going to get some leakage at the shoulders unless your pack is really full and pushed up high.
+In heavy rain, you are going to get some leakage at the shoulders unless your pack is really full and pushed up high.

 Salzmann 3M Reflective Backpack Cover – Best Reflective Backpack Cover

 MATERIAL: 3M Scotchlite reflective material

 SIZES: 2 sizes up to 50 liter